Francis-oa7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 14 script convert decimals to base 16
 The 14 script converts base 10 nums to base 16
-The 15 script encodes and decodes using the rot13 encryption
+The 15 script encodes and decodes using the rot13 encryption The 16 script prints every other line from the input in a new line